Stimulant Addiction Treatment in Marin County, California

 Receive Help for Stimulant Addiction at Golden Gate Recovery

-If you or a loved one is struggling with stimulant addiction, Golden Gate Recovery is here to provide compassionate and effective care.
+If you or a loved one is struggling with stimulant addiction or other substance use disorders, Golden Gate Recovery is here to provide compassionate and effective care.
 Our evidence-based treatment programs are tailored to meet the unique needs of each individual, offering a comprehensive approach to recovery.

 From our intensive PHP and IOP programs to ongoing therapy and aftercare, we are committed to supporting you every step of the way.
 Contact us today to learn more about our services and take the first step towards a healthier, drug-free life.
 Your recovery journey begins here at Golden Gate Recovery.